andrelandgraf/andrelandgraf/contents/articles/2022-07-16_why_remix_is_not_a_react_framework_but_a_full_stack_web_framework.md

 framework.
 I would much rather phrase it this way: from a PHP/Rails perspective, Remix feels familiar but comes with all the advancements of the JavaScript ecosystem.

-{% statement %} Remix is a healthy combination of what works (the web platform) and new ideas, trends, and technologies.
+{% statement %}Remix is a healthy combination of what works (the web platform) and new ideas, trends, and technologies.{% /statement %}
-{% /statement %}

 ### The JavaScript perspective